skovaka/UNCALLED/README.md

 | cmp   | mean_ref_dist | Mean reference distance between two alignments (must first run [`layerstats compare`](#compare)) |
 | cmp   | jaccard | Raw sample jaccard distances between two alignments (must first run [`layerstats compare`](#compare)) |

-Read alignments are grouped into **tracks**, which can be stored in an sqlite3 database, or individual BAM, eventalign, or TSV files.
-When running [`uncalled dtw`](#dtw) or [`uncalled convert`](#convert) with the `--sql-out` option, you can specify an output database file along with an optional track name in the format `<filename.db>:<track_name>`.
-If only `<filename.db>` is specified, the track name will be the filename without the extension.
-Multiple tracks can be input as comma-separated track names: `<filename.db>:<track1>,<track2>,...`.
-You can change the name of a track with [`uncalled db edit`](#db), and also set a human readable description to appear in visualizations.

 All tracks must be written to the same database for multi-track visualization and analysis (e.g. comparing alignments, calculating KS statistics).
 You can merge multiple databases into a single file using [`uncalled db merge`](#db)

 ## Future Work

-Uncalled4 (v3.3.0) is a work in progress.
+Uncalled4 (v3.4.0) is a work in progress.
 Many additional features and optimizations are planned, which may require changes to the command line interface or database format.
 We also plan to provide a Python API in the future.

-Real-time targeted sequencing (`uncalled realtime`) is currently unavailable in Uncalled4.
-Related subcommands (`map`, `sim`, etc.) are available, but aren't documented here for brevity.
-We plan to integrate all functionalities eventually.

 ## Release Notes
 - v3.3: added BAM input/output, generalized TSV output, and started accepting non-SQL input (BAM, eventalign) for some commands.
 Changed all alignment input/outputs to optional arguments (not positional), and refactored `convert` command structure.
 DTW now must be guided by BAM files **no longer supporting PAF files for `dtw`**